Many analytic workloads require aggregations or joins on large datasets (such as fact tables), which can be slow or expensive when the data is large.

 revenue

-will use the preaggregate (since it matches all preaggregate filters and groups) - A user query for
+will use the preaggregate (since it matches

-, whereyear = 2023 and city='Seattle'
+, where year = 2023 and city='Seattle'

-will also use the preaggregate (since it matches all preaggregate filters and groups, and its additional filters are on thecity
+preaggregate (since it matches all preaggregate filters and groups, and its additional filters are on the

-group that exists in the pre-aggregated dataset) - A user query for
+group that exists in the pre-aggregated dataset)revenue

-, whereyear = 2023 and city='Seattle'
+, where year = 2023 and city='Seattle'

-will use the preaggregate in the same way, but roll up over all cities to get a yearly total. - A user query for
+in the same way, but roll up over all cities to get a yearly total.revenue

-without any filters will not match the preaggregate (since it was not filtered byyear = 2023
+without any filters will not match the preaggregate

-A pre-aggregated dataset will match a user query only when Source Filters of user’s query domain and the pre-aggregated dataset domain are same.
+)A pre-aggregated dataset will match a user query only when Source Filters of user’s query domain and the pre-aggregated dataset domain are same.

 Queries done in the same domain as the cached pre-aggregate dataset will always match its source filters.